Author Bio: Dr. Sanusi Umar MD is the author of this article.

 What is Trichopigmentation?

 Trichopigmentation is a type of scalp pigmentation and one of the three main categories of micropigmentation.
-The other two main categories are: Esthetical micropigmentation (used as permanent makeup) and paramedical micropigmentation (used to camouflage scars, reconstruct areola, and darken areas drained of color by vitiligo).
+The other two main categories are Esthetical micropigmentation (used as permanent makeup) and paramedical micropigmentation (used to camouflage scars, reconstruct areola, and darken areas drained of color by vitiligo).

 Trichopigmentation involves injecting tiny points of brown or black coloration into the skin to simulate the appearance of soft, growing stubble.
 This process requires the use of specialized equipment and specific mixing of an organic pigment formula.
-It is intended to avoid the unwanted issue that arise with regular scalp micropigmentation.
+It is intended to avoid the unwanted issue that arises with regular scalp micropigmentation.
 These are:

 - blueish and greenish discoloration

 - difficulties in removing unwanted results

 - unnatural looking stubble that looks painted onto the skin

 Many patients who opt to receive scalp micropigmentation feel disappointed and underwhelmed with the results of their procedure.
 This is because of the above described blue or greenish appearance called the Tyndall Effect that occurs over time.
 This occurs for several reasons.
 But, before we can talk about why this happens, we need to discuss the basics of skin.